Evaporation & Concentration of Environmental Waste Streams

 In multi-effect evaporation, the evaporated water from the first effect (or evaporation process) is used as the heating media in the second effect, meaning less energy is required.
 This process can be repeated several times to maximize energy efficiency.
 This method means that, for example 2 lbs of steam invested can evaporate several lbs of steam from the product.
 HRS Heat Exchangers uses multi-effect evaporation wherever possible.
 Combinations of multi-effect evaporation and steam compression (mechanical vapor recompression or thermo-compression) can be supplied to further increase energy efficiency.

-INTEGRATION WITH DRYER PLANT
+INTEGRATION WITH A DRYER

-Another way optimizing energy use is to combine the evaporator with a dryer plant.
+Another way optimizing energy use is to combine the evaporator with a dryer.
 This solution works well where a waste stream is separated into a solid- and liquid phase by mechanical separation, such as a centrifuge or a decanter.
 The solid phase is sent to an indirect dryer, while the liquid phase is sent to the evaporator.

 Evaporated water from the dryer is used to heat the evaporator, while the concentrate from the evaporator is mixed with the solid phase prior to sending it to the dryer.
 This design provides the biggest reduction in the volume of the waste in the most energy efficient way.